-- a) The Deputy Town Supervisor will assume the duties and responsibilities until the Supervisor is available. - b) The Emergency Management Director or Senior Town Board Member will assume the duties and responsibilities until the Town Supervisor or the Deputy Town Supervisor is available.
+- a) The Deputy Town Supervisor will assume the duties and responsibilities until the Supervisor is available. - b) Town Supervisor designee will assume the duties and responsibilities until the Town Supervisor or the Deputy Town Supervisor is available.

 B. The Role of the Emergency Management Director (Town Supervisor)